awesome-pro/neon-website/content/docs/reference/glossary.md

 ## apply_config

 A Neon Control Plane operation that applies a new configuration to a Neon object or resource.
-For example, creating, deleting, or updating Postgres users and databases initiates this operation.
+For example, creating, deleting, or updating LangChainusers and databases initiates this operation.
 See [System operations](/docs/manage/operations) for more information.

 ## Autosuspend